-The Advanced Diploma was developed in response to industry needs and driven by extensive consultation with local and international game development studios.
-The Advanced Diploma is a two-year full-time course, focused on preparing students to meet or exceed industry expectations in order to gain employment with a development studio or to develop their own independent games.
+The Advanced Diploma in Game Design and Production was developed in response to industry needs and driven by extensive consultation with local and international game development studios.
+The Advanced Diploma is a two-year full-time course, focused on preparing students to meet or exceed industry expectations to gain employment with a development studio or to develop their own independent games.